Venafi/ansible-collection-venafi/roles/policy/README.md

 ## License

-Copyright &copy; Venafi, Inc. All rights reserved.
+Copyright &copy; Venafi, Inc. and CyberArk Software Ltd. ("CyberArk")

 This solution is licensed under the Apache License, Version 2.0.
 See [`LICENSE`](../../LICENSE) for the full license text.

-Please direct questions/comments to opensource@venafi.com.
+Please direct questions/comments to mis-opensource@cyberark.com.